Overview¶

 A bug preventing

-from working correctly on point clouds in more than 2 dimensions has been fixed (#588).A validation bug preventing
+EuclideanCechPersistencefrom working correctly on point clouds in more than 2 dimensions has been fixed (#588).A validation bug preventing

-has been fixed (#590).A bug causing an exception to be raised when
+VietorisRipsPersistenceandWeightedRipsPersistencefrom accepting non-empty dictionaries asmetric_paramshas been fixed (#590).A bug causing an exception to be raised when

-was passed as a numpy array inplot_static_mapper_graph
+node_color_statisticwas passed as a numpy array inplot_static_mapper_graphhas been fixed (#576).

 Backwards-Incompatible Changes¶